Graves Values and Spiral Dynamics

 - Yellow: systemic, existential, functional.
 The self is interested in momentary self-expression, but not at the expense of others.

-- Turquoise: experiential, global thinking, synergistic.
-The self is now ready to sacrifice itself so that life can go on.
+- Turquoise: experience-oriented, thinking globally, synergistic.
+The self is now ready to sacrifice itself so that life can continue.

 The Problems of the Levels